Red-Devil404/spooky-ctf-2k24/crypto/audio-from-the-deep/README.md

 ### Solution

+> [!Note]
-> Note: We did not manage to solve this challenge during CTF.
+> We did not manage to solve this challenge during CTF.
 It was solved later by taking a hint.

 We were provided two files: `strange.report.txt` and `unknown.audio.mp3`.
 The contents of strange-report files seems to be encrypted data, probably our flag `Tvfd sxmkz fr7 pny9nw 2rv9ov4, yvuo6su9u p9 p2z9r9wdw 6xbrf 6sr 7b8t8...6ZNO{Vq6vg_xu_k4f_60upq}`.